microsoft/react-native-windows-samples/docs/native-modules-csharp-codegen.md

             }
    ```

-> Disclaimer: The reflection logic might be deprecated in the near future.
+> Disclaimer: The reflection logic may be removed in the near future.

 ## Upgrading old projects
 When you upgrade an existing 0.62 project to 0.63 you will already have imports for the shared files so you will get the codegen by default.